 Partial dentures are developed from a resin base into which artificial teeth are inserted and custom developed by laboratories from impressions of your mouth.
 You can have a temporary partial known as a flipper to act as a tooth replacement immediately after the extraction to ensure you are never without a tooth.
 The main reason for having them is aesthetic purposes and the flipper usually does not function well.
 It is entirely supported by your gums and you must consider the irritation or the thinning of the soft tissues in your mouth.
 They are best used immediately after the extraction and during the healing period before a permanent replacement option is developed for you at Grafton Dental office.

-Traditional removable partial dentures can replace one or more missing teeth and have clasps that wrap around healthy abutment teeth to remain secure.
+Traditional removable partial dentures in Pleasant Hill can replace one or more missing teeth and have clasps that wrap around healthy abutment teeth to remain secure.
 The clasps can be developed from a resin material to make them tooth-colored or even metal if you prefer.
 The partial denture you have chosen must fit properly to evenly distribute your biting forces, you can function normally and most importantly prevent trauma to your gums and natural teeth.

 When looking for partial dentures you will want to understand the benefits of having them and may research for the dentist near me to collect the information you want.
 You may be provided with the following information regarding the benefits of partial dentures:

 The cons of partial dentures will not be explained to you unless you meet the Pleasant Hill dentist who will not hesitate to give you the full picture.
 He or she will provide you the following information: